BROWN family moves home!

 The Town of Manchester’s idea for affordable housing has been made possible, in part, by Bennington County Habitat for Humanity’s homeownership program.
-More than a decade after Town Manager Webster first mentioned there was land available on Jennifer Lane, eight families have partnered with Bennington County Habitat and numerous supporters of affordable homeownership to buy truly affordable homes in Manchester Center.
+More than a decade after Town Manager Webster first mentioned there was land available on Jennifer Lane, eleven (11) families have partnered with Bennington County Habitat and numerous supporters of affordable homeownership to buy truly affordable homes in Manchester Center.

 North Branch Street

-The Town of Bennington is in desperate need of affordable housing for the people who make a living there.
+The Town of Bennington remains in desperate need of affordable housing for the people who make a living there.
 Many workers live elsewhere (for example, across the border in New York State) and commute into Bennington because the cost of living is too high compared to what people are able to earn in wages.

-We now own three adjacent lots on North Branch Street (296, 320 and 334 North Branch Street) in the Town of Bennington.
+Bennington County Habitat for Humanity developed three adjacent lots on North Branch Street (296, 320 and 334 North Branch Street) in the Town of Bennington.
 We demolished the blighted house at 296 North Branch and removed the trailer at 320 North Branch.
 We also rehabbed the existing residence at 334 North Branch and sold it to a partner family through our homeownership program.
 Energy efficiency work was the affiliate’s main concern at this house, which we believe was built in the 1930s.
 Through the hard work of volunteers, the energy efficiency work completed on the rehab resulted in a 58.9% air sealing reduction and an estimated 44% of total heat savings.

 We began construction of our first single-family house with the Kornn family at the end of May 2016, and the family moved home in April 2017.
 We began our second house in the development in fall 2016 through an exciting partnership with the Southwest Career Development Center.
 The students of the CDC’s Building and Trades Division, under the able direction of Instructor Brian Coon, are building this house and will complete it in the 2017-2018 school year.
 The house will be sold to an income-qualified family through our Habitat homeownership program.
 The Forestry and Heavy Equipment Division of the CDC had a hand in preparing the development for infrastructure and road work.